ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 ## Introduction

-The reason we made this coding standard was so that we could keep the code in our apps nice and consistent, easier to ready and maintain.
+The reason we made this coding standard is to keep the code in our apps easier to debug, modify and read.

 ## Background